deviaan/dotfiles/README.md

 Link: `ln -s dotfiles/wezterm ~/.config/wezterm`

+## Scripts

+The `/bin/` directory has scripts that I find useful.
+Make sure to add it to your path.

 ### Todo:
 - [x] convert everything to use .config
 - [ ] shell script/make file to install everything